cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md.md

 * For Injective, their use case seems to be more demanding: many lanes (4?, 9?), with one lane even having less prio than the native lane
   * If we want to address that use case fully, our MVP _does need_ to tackle the design of lane & prio configuration
-  * so, a more ambitious MVP, implying more energy, more time.
+  * so, a more ambitious MVP, implying more energy, time, and resources.
 We must be careful with what we promise for when

-### Who defines lanes and priorites
+### Who defines lanes and priorities

 The list of lanes and their priorities: are consensus parameters? are defined by the app?
-* $10**6 question :-)
-* let's discuss it next week with our users.
-Update: Didn't happen so far :-)
 * TODO
    * Part 1: static config.
 How-to
    * Part 2: config changes; what happens with ongoing TXs